did-coop/wallet-attached-storage-spec/spec.md

 }
 ```

-Note that the `totalItems` and `items` properties are specific to the AS2 representation,
+Note that the `totalItems` and `items` properties are not directly editable by
-and are not directly editable by the user (are instead controlled by the server).
+the user (are instead controlled by the server).

 ### Create or Update Collection operation